-MD ANDERSON TMC MAPS
+MD ANDERSON at TMC

 OUTCOME

 The completed map system transformed a confusing campus experience into a clearer, more user-centered wayfinding tool.
 By connecting building names, acronyms, and parking locations within one cohesive visual system, the design made the MD Anderson TMC campus easier to understand and navigate.
-The full campus map, along with the north, mid, and south campus versions, created a scalable solution that improved clarity, readability, and usability for users unfamiliar with the campus.
+The full campus map, along with the main, north / mid, and south campus versions, created a scalable solution that improved clarity, readability, and usability for users unfamiliar with the campus.

 MD Anderson | www.mdanderson.org | Houston, TX